voorloopnul/decouphage/README.md

 ## Why and how should I use decouphage?

-1. ### I want to discover and annotate a lot of ORFs:
+### I want to discover and annotate a lot of ORFs:

     decouphage genome.fasta -o genome.gb

-2. ### I want to use prodigal to find my genes:
+### I want to use prodigal to find my genes:

     decouphage genome.fasta -o genome.gb --prodigal

-3. ### I don't want to call any CDS, I already have it in a genbank and whant to use those:
+### I have a genbank with poor annotation and want more:

-    > In this mode decouphage will not call any orf, will just generate annotation
+In this mode decouphage will reuse the genbank ORFs and just run the annotation procedure.

     decouphage genome.gbk -o genome.gb --no-orf-calling

-5. ### I have a genbak annotated by other tool and want to fill the blanks!
+### I have a genbak annotated by other tool and want to fill the blanks:

-    > In this mode decouphage will not call any orf, it will also preserve the original product and annotate only the
+In this mode decouphage will reuse the genbank ORFs and also the annotations, replacing only products that match `hypotethical protein`, `phage protein` and `putative protein`
-   > ones `Hypothetical Protein` and `Phage protein`

     decouphage genome.gbk -o genome.gb --second-pass

-Doens't matter what annotation tool you choose to use, if you are manually investigating a genome you are going to try and blast all those `Hypotethical Protein` or `Phage protein` that are missing in your annotation.
+### I want to manually curate decouphage annotation:

+In this mode decouphage will also upload the results to decouphage web and give you a link to update the annotations.

+    decouphage genome.fasta -o genome.gb --curate

 3. ###